AlphaWallet/alpha-wallet-android/README.md

 - When a αWallet user uses a Universal Link, she can finalise the transaction herself by providing the amount of Ether required in the link as well as a transaction fee.
 She can also view the content of a UniversalLink by simply clicking it.
 In the case the amount required by the Universal Link is zero, she can ask the server to send the transaction to Ethereum on her behalf, paying the fee in the meanwhile.
 (The case which Universal Link requires zero Ether is documented in UniversalLink server document).

-As different parties administrate the three servers, they will probably use different technologies.

-- The Ethereum node uses RPC so it doesn't matter which technology it uses as long as the mempool can be enquired for unconfirmed transactions.

-- The Market Queue server is in Python, running on AWS.

-- The Universal Link Server belongs to the asset issuer since they have the best knowledge if they wish to send transactions to their users by paying the fee.
-We provide an example where no spam-detection is applied and hope the asset issuer's programmer add spam-protection by utilising their business knowledge.